Many professionals are getting the estimation of carbon savings wrong. I know because I used to make this mistake.

-|Table 1 – Calculation of average carbon intensity (for Base Case|
+|Table 1 – Calculation of average carbon intensity for Base Case|

 Figure 1 & 2 – The effect of saving 1 GW of electricity.
 Note that the generation from wind is unchanged.

-Table 2 – The daily results for the Base Case & Case 1|
+|Table 2 – Results for the Base Case & Case 1|

 |Base Case||Case 1||Saving|

 0.456 tC/MWh) we calculate a daily carbon saving of only

-You might be asking – how do we know what the marginal generator will be?
-It’s likely to be the most expensive generator at that time (it may not be if the plant needs to be kept on for technical reasons.
+How do we know what the marginal generator is?
+It’s likely to be the most expensive generator at that time.
+It may not be if the plant needs to be kept on for technical reasons.

 Taking the most expensive generator is a good approximation of the marginal grid carbon intensity.
 Only if your project saved more than the output of this generator would you need average across multiple marginal generators.